griff-rees/estios/README.md

 # Economic Spatial Temporal Input-Output Systems: ESTIOS

-This package combines classic work on Input-Output economics[^leontif] to estimate trade between different different geographic regions (cities or towns or even [MSOAs](https://data.gov.uk/dataset/2cf1f346-2f74-4c06-bd4b-30d7e4df5ae7/middle-layer-super-output-area-msoa-boundaries)) and economic sectors, incorporating transport costs[^wilson] and extending to model changes over time.
+This package combines classic work on Input-Output economics[^leontif] with transport costs[^wilson] and changes over time to estimate trade between different geographic regions (cities or towns or even [MSOAs](https://data.gov.uk/dataset/2cf1f346-2f74-4c06-bd4b-30d7e4df5ae7/middle-layer-super-output-area-msoa-boundaries)).

 To begin we infer UK city trade from national Input-Output tables by weighting on city employment data per sector and simply the distance between cities ([as a crow flies](https://en.wikipedia.org/wiki/As_the_crow_flies)).